skhatiri/Aerialist/README.md

 The below figure demonstrates Aerialist's software architecture, with the current implementation supporting UAVs powered by [PX4-Autopilot](https://github.com/PX4/PX4-Autopilot) (a widely used open-source UAV firmware).

 The input is a [**Test Description**](#test-description-file) file which defines the UAV and environment configurations and the test steps.
-The **Test Runner** subsystem, which abstracts any dependencies to the actual UAV, its software platform, and the simulation environment prepares the environment for running the test case as described in the test description.
+The **Test Runner** subsystem (that abstracts any dependencies to the actual UAV, its software platform, and the simulation environment) prepares the environment for running the test case as described in the test description.
 After setting up the simulation environment (if testing a simulated UAV), the Test Runner connects to the (simulated or physical) UAV and configures it according to the startup instructions.
 Then, it sends runtime commands, monitors the UAV's state during the flight, and extracts flight logs at the end of the test for future analysis.
 Each module is detailed in the [Architecture Documents](docs/architecture.md).

 ![Aerialist Architecture](docs/architecture.png)